-Subway NY NJ uses empty space on the left edge of the current NYC Subway Map to display the New Jersey waterfront, and four of the seven PATH stations in New Jersey that fit within the existing boundaries of the map: Exchange Place, Grove Street, Hoboken, and Newport.
-These stations, as well as World Trade Center, Christopher St, 9th St, 14th St, 23rd St, and 33rd St in New York, are indicated with station markers and labels that match the visual style of New York City Subway stations.
+Subway NY NJ uses empty space on the left edge of the current New York City Subway map to display the New Jersey waterfront and PATH service across the Hudson River.
+On the Subway NY NJ map, four of the seven PATH stations in New Jersey that fit within the existing boundaries of the map are displayed: Exchange Place, Grove Street, Hoboken, and Newport.
 An arrow in the lower left corner indicates that service continues off map to Journal Square, Harrison, and Newark.
 A map key includes essential information on service, fares, and where to find more information.

-The Current NYC Subway Map Accurately Displays Multiple Rapid Transit Services, Except PATH
+Subway Map Prominently Displays Other Rapid Transit Services, but not PATH

 Interagency cooperation for the public benefit is seen elsewhere in the NY/NJ region, and in other cities.
 The Hudson-Bergen Light Rail service map prominently includes PATH service in a manner that is visually consistent with the presentation of HBLR lines.

 Outside the NY & NJ region, the Philadelphia Rail Transit Map shows rapid transit services provided by two agencies: Southeastern Pennsylvania Transportation Authority (SEPTA), which operates most lines, and Delaware River Port Authority, which operates the PATCO Line connecting Philadelphia with Camden and several other points in New Jersey.
 In Berlin, Germany, the two agencies that run public transit services appear together on the city’s official transit map.